Where and How to Store Water for Long-Term Use

 Block direct sunlight

-Keeping water storage out of direct sunlight is a must if you want to keep it useable long-term.
+Keeping water storage out of direct sunlight is essential for long term quality.

-• Choose a location that does not have direct sun.
+• Choose a location that never receives direct sun.

-• Use existing cabinets with doors that already block the sun.
+• Use existing cabinets with doors to block light.

-• If you are using open shelving, drape your storage with some type of thick cover.
-More on this below.
+• If using open shelving, drape your storage with a thick, opaque cover.

 Keep stored water off the ground